rest-routes/rest-routes-documentation/index.rst

 **apply_filters('rest_routes_output_parent_field_prefix', 'parent_', $outputField, $post)**

 It lets you define the prefix of the parent fields in the output of your endpoints.
-By default, it is 'parent'.
+By default, it is "parent\_".

 Taxonomies
 +++++++++++